 Despite public perception that there is a direct connection between mental health and violence, research shows that this relationship is complex and that the presence of a mental illness doesn’t automatically predispose a person to violent behavior.
 As criminal justice professionals work to protect public safety, it’s important that their policies and practices reflect accurate information, not common misperceptions.
 This brief addresses these misconceptions, presents important information about risk factors for violence, and offers ways that criminal justice professionals can help mitigate such risks.

-Crisis Systems, Law Enforcement, Mental Health, Co-Occurring Substance Use
+Mental Health, Co-Occurring Substance Use

 Certified Community Behavioral Health Clinics Can Address Mental Health and Substance Use Needs Across the Criminal Justice System Intercepts

 Deirdra Assey provides technical assistance to programs planning and implementing criminal justice and mental health collaborations; she also works on projects under the CSG Justice Center’s courts portfolio.
 Prior to joining the organization, Deirdra worked for Hudson County’s Screening Center at Jersey City Medical Center, where she was a civil commitment evaluator.
 She also worked with the Hudson County Crisis Intervention Team and has trained with various local law enforcement agencies.
 Deirdra received her BA and MA in forensic psychology from John Jay College of Criminal Justice.